thepolicylab-projectportals/project-portal-theme/packages/example-site/README.md

 local_backend: true
 ```

-Spin up the `decap-server` in a separate terminal by running the following command.
+In a separate terminal, make sure you have navigated to the `packages/example-site/` sub-directory and spin up the `decap-server` by running the following command.

 ```shell
 npx decap-server